bjcorder/bjcorder/README.md

 ## 🔭 I’m currently working on ...

 * Research into LLM business logic analysis methodologies.
+* Maintaining 'deterministic-deps', a GitHub Action for enforcing dependency determinism in CI.
 * Developing Rulepath, a deterministic linter for business logic flaws and invariant analysis.
 * Developing SecFlow, a defensive AppSec model harness.